ietf-wg-asdf/sdf-protocol-mapping/draft-ietf-asdf-sdf-protocol-mapping.md

 ### Zigbee Protocol Mapping Structure

-For SDF properties and actions, the Zigbee protocol mapping structure is defined as follows:
+For SDF properties and events, the Zigbee protocol mapping structure is defined as follows:

 ~~~ cddl